 The research roadmap of this paper is shown in Figure 2.
-First, the stratigraphic structure and surface ejecta distribution of the Zhurong landing site are obtained by using the CTX and HiRIC DEM combined with morphological methods.
+The stratigraphic structure and surface ejecta distribution of the Zhurong landing site are obtained by using the CTX and HiRIC DEM combined with morphological methods.
 On this basis, the three-dimensional strata model and ejecta block distribution map are made.
 The three-dimensional strata model is used for the analysis of strata and ghost craters.
-Based on the distribution map of the ejecta block, combined with gravity and magnetic data, this paper analyzes the genesis of mud volcanoes and finally analyzes the regional geological evolution characteristics and dynamic mechanism after the formation of the VB.
+HiRIC images, MMS and CRISM spectral data are used to study the characters of cone, confirm some of the cones are mud volcanoes.
+Then, based on the distribution map of the ejecta block, we combined gravity and magnetic data to analyzes the genesis of mud volcanoes and finally analyzes the regional geological evolution characteristics and dynamic mechanism after the formation of the VB.